 Colloquially, this captures the notion of a “habit of thought”: Model-free control can contribute to the effective deployment of model-based cognitive routines that facilitate productive and flexible cognition.
 Consistent with this proposal, recent research emphasizes the pervasive role of model-free control in related elements of higher-level cognition (26, 27), including the gating of working memory (28) and the construction of hierarchical task representations (7).
 Collectively, such models offer an appealing functional explanation for the neuronal connections between striatum and frontal cortex (29).

 The possibility of habitual control over goal selection complements several existing models, both in RL and psychology.
 Some past computational models of RL directly implement model-free control over hierarchical goal selection, and with promising results (12).
 This formal approach to model-free control over model-based planning has not, however, been directly linked to experimental research in humans.
 Meanwhile, psychological models of hierarchical planning recognize the problem of goal selection and have implemented a number of solutions, varying in scope and specificity.
 These include the use of hidden-layer back propagation networks (9), Pavlovian search heuristics (30), procedural learning mechanisms (31), the chunking of action sequences (32), and other dedicated or domain-specific solutions (3, 33).
-Here, we pursue two aims: to explicitly link a formal model of goal selection to experimental research in humans, and to use this link in order to provide direct evidence for the role of a specific, well-characterized psychological mechanism: habit learning.
+Here, we pursue two aims: to explicitly link a formal model of goal selection to experimental research in humans, and to use this link to provide direct evidence for the role of a specific, well-characterized psychological mechanism: habit learning.

 Our task is adapted from a multistep choice paradigm used in prior research (19).
 The original paradigm behaviorally dissociates the influence of habitual (model-free) and goal-directed (model-based) control on choice.
 The key feature of this task is that it exploits low-probability connections between behavior and reward.
 A mechanism employing model-free methods is sensitive to such rewards, stamping in the participant’s prior choice.
 In contrast, a model-based mechanism planning over a known causal model of the task would discount the link between such actions and rewards because of their known low probability of occurrence.
 By giving participants repeated choice opportunities, the influence of model-free and model-based control can be dissociated.
 Several lines of convergent evidence support the alignment of these mechanisms with habitual and goal-directed control, including functional neuroimaging (19), transcranial magnetic stimulation (34), and manipulations of cognitive load (14) and stress (35), among others (36) (CITE MORE).